 What is a pirate without a cutlass?
 Know that a seax was a specific type of long knife that these rough types carried.
 Perhaps the name of this weapon is even the origin of the word saxon.

 And, lastly, there is the Germanic god Saxnôt, also written as Seaxneat or Saxnote, which was also worshipped by Saxons and Frisians well into the ninth century.
 Of course, besides the more well-known Germanic gods Woden/Óðinn and Thunor/Þórr.
 We know the idol Saxnôt from, among others, the eighth-century Baptismal Vow of Utrecht.
-Check out our post Groove is in the Hearth to learn more about this fascinating piece of pagan history.
+Check out our blog post Groove is in the Hearth to learn more about this fascinating piece of pagan history.
 How Saxnôt relates to Saxons, we couldn't find out.
 Any suggestions are welcome.

 The Continental or Old Saxons started to adopt their name after the Frankish kingdom had defeated them at the beginning of the ninth century.
 It was Charlemagne who referred to them as Saxons and created Saxony as a political unit that had never existed hitherto.
 The Saxon Wars between 772 and 804 were wars against the Saxon tribes named the Nordalbians, the Angrians, the Westphalians, and the Eastphalians.
 Whether these tribes were a social and/or political entity is very doubtful.
 Actually, it's not very likely.
 Neither do historians have information that within these regions a common language existed.